-SPECIAL OFF-SITE EVENING SESSION
+SPECIAL REMOTE SESSION

 To write a novel is to invite readers on a quest: both the writing and the reading processes are voyages of discovery.
 In this session we will talk about the ways in which novels contain mysteries for both writer and reader, whether we are writing actual mysteries or not.
 We'll first discuss the mysteries of the writing process, including how we discover what our books are really about, and then we'll talk about how all novels are mysteries in some ways, in that we need to provide questions for readers to answer, whether through the text itself or outside of it.
 We'll include discussion of your own work and some writing exercises as well.